 Managing video windows

-If you want to render video in a certain area on the display (which you typically want to do when other UI apps are running), you can use the functions from the Screen Graphics Subsystem library to configure the video window and hence, control when and where the content is displayed.
+If you want to render video in a certain area on the display (for example, when other UI apps are running), you can use the functions from the Screen Graphics Subsystem library to configure the video window and control when and where the content is displayed.

 Creating the Screen window and window group

-We begin by creating a Screen context, then use this context to create an application window, then use the new window's handle to create the window group:
+We begin by creating a Screen context, and then use this context to create an application window.
+We then use the new window's handle to create the window group:

 screen_context_t g_screen_ctxt;